IdeasClinicUWaterloo/InnovationChallange_Guides/AI Companion/GUIDE.md

 An example of this is done with [GPT generated therapist transcripts](https://www.kaggle.com/datasets/thedevastator/synthetic-therapy-conversations-dataset).
 Here, a extensive ```.csv``` file with user inputs and responses can be formatted, using a script, to the exact format needed for the corpus trainer.

 Be careful when importing different files with conversational data since some special characters have different meanings when in a ```.yml``` file.
-It can be usefule to write a line that removes these charcters from your ```.csv``` file or removes specific phrases/ text that you do not want included in the chat bot response:
+It can be useful to write a line that removes these characters from your ```.csv``` file or removes specific phrases/text that you do not want included in the chat bot response:
 ```
 import pandas as pd